eisenzopf/redactomatic/README.md

 The following classes generate number entities (text or voice) using random number generation within a pattern.

-- anonymize.AnonSSN
+- `anonymize.AnonSSN`
-- anonymize.AnonPhone
+- `anonymize.AnonPhone`

-The following are specializations of AnonPhraseList.
+The following are specializations of `anonymize.AnonPhraseList`.
 They accept the same parameters but then add specific formatting to phrase once a random item has been selected.

-- anonymize.AnonAddress
+- `anonymize.AnonAddress`
-- anonymize.AnonZipC
+- `anonymize.AnonZipC`
-- anonymize.AnonEmail
+- `anonymize.AnonEmail`

 ## License